AndroidRider/Notes/README.md

 </p>

 # Features:
-<p><b>1.
-Create Note:</b></p>
-Users can create a new note by providing a title and content.
-After entering the details, they can save the note.
+<p>1. <b>Create Note:</b> Users can create a new note by providing a title and content.
+After entering the details, they can save the note.</p>
-<p><b>2.
-View Notes:</b></p>
-The app displays a list of all saved notes on the main screen.
-Users can tap on a note to view its details.
+<p>2. <b>View Notes:</b> The app displays a list of all saved notes on the main screen.
+Users can tap on a note to view its details.</p>
-<p><b>3.
-Update Note:</b></p>
-Users can edit the title and content of an existing note.
-After making changes, they can save the updated note.
+<p>3. <b>Update Note:</b> Users can edit the title and content of an existing note.
+After making changes, they can save the updated note.</p>
-<p><b>4.
-Delete Note:</b></p>
-Users can delete a note from the list.
-A confirmation dialog will appear before the note is permanently deleted.
+<p>4. <b>Delete Note:</b> Users can delete a note from the list.
+A confirmation dialog will appear before the note is permanently deleted.</p>

+# MVVM Architecture:
+MVVM is an architectural pattern that separates an application into three main components: Model, View, and ViewModel.

+<p>1. <b>Model:</b></p>

+* Represents the data and business logic of the application.
+* In this app, the Note class represents a single note with properties like id, title, and content.

+<p>2. <b>View:</b></p>

+* Displays the UI to the user and captures user input.
+* In this app, activities and fragments represent the views.
+* The main screen displays the list of notes, and a detail screen displays the details of a selected note.

+<p>3. <b>ViewModel:</b></p>

+* Acts as an intermediary between the Model and the View.
+* Holds and manages UI-related data and states.
+* Handles user interactions and triggers corresponding actions in the Model.
+* In this app, the NoteViewModel class exposes methods for CRUD operations on notes.

+# Navigation Component:
+The Navigation Component simplifies the navigation flow between different screens in an Android app.
+It uses a graph-based navigation model.

+<p>1. <b>Navigation Graph:</b></p>

+* Create a navigation graph that defines the flow between the main screen and the detail/edit screen.
+* Add actions to navigate between the screens.

+<p>2. <b>Main Screen:</b></p>

+* Display the list of notes using a RecyclerView.
+* Handle item clicks to navigate to the detail screen.

+<p>3. <b>Detail/Edit Screen:</b></p>

+* Display the details of the selected note.
+* Allow editing of the note's title and content.
+* Handle save and delete actions.